 Stag Beetles are a priority species for the UK.
-We are lucky to have a good population in the Valley and we want to ensure that this remains so in the future.
+We are lucky to have a good population in the Valley and we wanted to ensure that this remains so in the future.

-Our appeal for 2016 was to create a network of habitats throughout the valley so stag beetle populations do not become isolated.
+In 2016 the Trust appealed for funds to create a network of habitats throughout the Valley so stag beetle populations do not become isolated.
+We aimed to: